zk4x/zyx/README.md

 ```

 Want to use ndarray?
 Just give it gradients and use `--features=ndarray`!
 Note that reduce and movement ops are not yet implemented for ndarray.
+Support for binary operations is limited.

 ```rust
 # #[cfg(feature = "ndarray")]